Airlines seek emergency aid as coronavirus brings industry to near-halt

 But he added: “Clearly where governments are providing general support particularly for employees that are being impacted by the current crisis, we would avail (ourselves) of those general facilities.”

 Air France-KLM said it would park its entire Airbus A380 and Boeing 747 fleets as it reduces operations by 90% and discusses emergency aid with the French and Dutch governments.
+CEO Ben Smith also told staff on Monday he had cut his own pay by 25%,

-The group will use government-funded partial layoffs to find 200 million euros ($224 million) in emergency cost cuts as it reins in capital expenditure by a further 350 million.
+The group will use government-funded partial layoffs to find 200 million euros ($224 million) in cost cuts as it reins in capital expenditure by a further 350 million.

-Airlines are likely to postpone new jet deliveries as they slash spending, a prospect weighing on Airbus (AIR.PA), whose shares were down 16.7%, and Boeing (BA.N).
+Airlines are also likely to postpone new jet deliveries, a prospect weighing on Boeing (BA.N) and Airbus (AIR.PA), whose shares were down 18.1%.
 Aircraft and engine makers also face a slump in parts and maintenance sales as air traffic withers.

 “Demand is drying up in ways that are completely unprecedented,” aviation consultant CAPA said in a report, predicting that most global airlines would go bust by June without government help.
 “Normality is not yet on the horizon.”

+Cathay Pacific struck a leaseback deal to transfer six of its Boeing 777s to BOC Aviation Ltd (2588.HK) for $704 million in precious cash, the Hong Kong-based carrier announced on Monday - along with its own 90% capacity cut.

-Germany’s Tui AG (TUIGn.DE) and Scandinavian carrier SAS (SAS.ST) are also suspending the vast majority of operations and seeking government support.
+Germany’s Tui AG (TUIGn.DE) and Scandinavian carrier SAS (SAS.ST) also said they were suspending the vast majority of operations and seeking government aid.

 Finnair (FIA1S.HE) predicted a substantial loss this year as it announced the near-halt of operations and scrapped its dividend.
 Icelandair (ICEAIR.IC) also slashed capacity and said it was in union talks to cut its wage bill.